cosmos/sdk-tutorials/b9lab-content/3-main-concepts/08-modules.md

 ## Core Modules

-Cosmos SDK includes core modules that address common concerns with well-solved, standardized implementations.
+The Cosmos SDK includes a set of core modules that address common concerns with well-solved, standardized implementations.

 Core modules address application needs such as tokens, staking and governance.
 Core modules offer several advantages over ad hoc solutions: